Yashaswini0110/PDD/README.md

     pip install -r requirements.txt
     ```
 4.  **Set Environment Variables:**
-    Create a `.env` file in the `PDD/` directory (if it doesn't exist) and add necessary environment variables, such as API keys or configuration settings for Google Cloud services (e.g., `GOOGLE_APPLICATION_CREDENTIALS`).
+    Create a `.env` file in the `PDD/` directory (if it doesn't exist) and add necessary environment variables:
     ```
-    # Example (adjust as needed for your specific setup)
-    # GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/service-account-key.json
+    # Optional: For LLM-powered explanations (Gemini API)
+    GEMINI_API_KEY=your_gemini_api_key_here
+    GEMINI_MODEL_NAME=gemini-2.0-flash

+    # Optional: For MongoDB job history storage
+    MONGO_URI=your_mongodb_connection_string_here
     ```
+    Note: The system will work without these variables, but LLM explanations and job history features will be disabled.
 5.  **Run the FastAPI Server:**
     ```bash
     python -m uvicorn app:app --host 0.0.0.0 --port 5055 --reload